danielgroves/danielgroves.net/src/adventures-photography/_posts/2017-08-09-eurovelo-albania.md

 The fresh air hit me as I left the hotel in Bajram Curri.
 The haze of smoke had followed us everywhere as we walked around the hotel, never able to escape the smog rising from the bar where most people chain-smoked over espressos restlessly.

 We wrestled our two heavy bikes down the steps, already loaded with all our gear and started rolling downhill out of town, hoping to find a small shop as we went where we could pickup some supplies for the day.
-We should have been heading the other way — north, uphill — but after acquiring some locals knowledge the previous evening we quickly realised our planned border crossing wasn’t going to happen, so we had to make a diversion in excess of 100km south — further into Albania — before cutting west and then north again to reach Montenegro.
+We should have been heading the other way — north, uphill — but after acquiring some local knowledge the previous evening we quickly realised our planned border crossing wasn’t going to happen, so we had to make a diversion in excess of 100km south — further into Albania — before cutting west and then north again to reach Montenegro.

 {% figure %}
     {% img src: 2016-06-web-DSCF7260, alt: Approaching Bajram Curri the previous day %}